 Choose a professional letterhead design for your small business

-The image of your company is portrayed in your business letter and therefore you will want to make your company to be distinguished and offer a sense of top quality.
+The image of your company is portrayed in your template and therefore you will want to make your company to be distinguished and offer a sense of top quality.
 Instead of using traditional printed letterhead which might not be economical or convenient to you, you can opt in for modern letterhead and templates designed in envelope forms.

-Use a standard business letter format
+Use a standard format

 The “block style” format is most widely used for business letters.
 In this format, the text of the letter is justified left, single spaced, double spaces between paragraphs and so forth.
 You can use the default setting of 1 inch margin on all sides of the document and also the additional built-in Letter Wizard in Microsoft Word can offer you more formatting assistance and you can access them in the Tools menu.